 Patient portal.
 Modern EHR systems often equip patients with a special system extension that allows them to access personal health data and explore lab results and appointment histories.
 To improve the user experience, you can add the following features to your patient-oriented module: questionnaires before visiting a doctor, appointment scheduling, notifications on upcoming appointments and readiness of lab results, and online chats with doctors.

 Appointment scheduling module.
 This module helps staff effectively manage appointments.
-It also can be more convenient for some patients to schedule their visits online instead of making phone calls.
-Make sure to synchronize data between the scheduling module and patient module and to add notifications about upcoming appointments and changes to them to ensure the best user experience.
+It can be more convenient for some patients to schedule their visits online instead of making a phone call.
+Make sure to synchronize data between the scheduling module and the patient module.
+Notifications about upcoming appointments and changes will enhance your solution’s user experience.

 Reporting module.
-To facilitate work for hospital administrators, your EHR software must be equipped with a powerful analytics and reporting module.
-Such a module should provide opportunities to create reports required for financial management, disease management, health data collection, staff productivity, etc.
+To facilitate work for hospital administrators, your EHR software must have a robust analytics and reporting module.
+Such a module should provide opportunities to create reports required for financial management, disease management, health data collection, staff productivity, and so on.

-Apart from putting your efforts into designing a flawless EHR architecture, you should also pay attention to the usability of the solution.
+Apart from putting your efforts into designing a flawless EHR architecture, you should also pay attention to the solution’s usability.
 It’s essential to develop software that works fast and has an intuitive interface.

-Make sure to involve experienced QA engineers to run various tests and thoroughly check the solution.
-Once your software is ready, you can also gather customers’ feedback on the EHR’s efficiency and functionality to track your custom solution’s performance.
+Involve experienced QA engineers in running various tests and thoroughly checking the solution.
+Once your software is ready, you can gather customers’ feedback on the EHR’s efficiency and functionality to track your custom solution’s performance.

 SaaS Development Lifecycle

-Knowing the necessary modules, the latest technologies, and specifics of the software architecture is essential, but it’s not enough to build an efficient SaaS EHR solution.
+Knowing how to develop EHR systems, what modules are necessary, what the latest technologies are, and specifics of the software architecture is essential.
+However, it’s not enough to build an efficient SaaS EHR solution.
 You may run into lots of challenges due to the complexity of the healthcare industry and the need to handle confidential data related to patients, medical staff, workflows, and other things.